ThisisPLACE/YOLO-PII-deID/README.md

-# YOLO and Sahi Helper Scripts
+# Documentation for detection and blurring faces and nu,ber plates using YOLO

 This project contains multiple Python scripts for processing images using the YOLOv8 model.
 Each script has a specific purpose, ranging from memory-efficient list segmentation to advanced object detection and batch inference.
 Below is a detailed description of each script and its usage.